-I went on a blind date with one guy.
+I went on a date with one guy.
 We had several mutual friends, so it seemed like a safe bet.
 I lasted on this date for 32 minutes, before I managed to excuse myself and escape!
 I rang Andrew, Cosette’s ex-husband and my now-dear friend, as I was

 walking running to my car.
 We just laughed.
 It was an utter disaster!
-Basically, the guy (a 33-year-old Christian) was still living at home with mummy and daddy, he actually told me that his mummy does his washing for him and that’s why he likes living at home, he told me that he’s never had a girlfriend before and that he has lots of first dates but they never go any further AND he told me that he understood my divorce because HIS BEST FRIEND MOVED TO QUEENSLAND.
+Basically, the guy (a 33-year-old evangelical Christian) was still living at home with mummy and daddy, he actually told me that his mummy does his washing for him and that’s why he likes living at home, he told me that he’s never had a girlfriend before and that he has lots of first dates but they never go any further AND he told me that he understood my divorce because HIS BEST FRIEND MOVED TO QUEENSLAND.

 A best friend moving interstate DOES NOT equate to your spouse CHEATING on you and walking out!!!!!!

 He’s probably a really lovely guy.
 And I’m sure his awkwardness and nervousness would be endearing to the right girl.
 But that was definitely not me.